 This post may contain affiliate links and as an Amazon Associate I earn from qualifying purchases.
 Read more here.

 Often it is the little things that make a home special.
 Here are 5 simple touches you can add to your home that are easy to implement and very inexpensive.

 1. Put paper doilies in the bottom of wastebaskets.

 I don’t know if I read this tip somewhere or if I came up with it myself.
 For the past 20+ years or so I’ve put an inexpensive paper doily in the bottom of my wastebaskets.
 I have a wastebasket in every room of my house (no excuse to leave trash sitting around!) and each one has a pretty paper doily in the bottom.
 For just a few dollars you can have a supply that will likely last a year or more.
 Other than our kitchen trash can, our wastebaskets rarely contain anything messy.
 That means that most of the time I can empty the trash and reuse the doily.
 It’s a tiny thing and maybe I’m the only one who notices.
 But it looks pretty and makes me happy.

 I got this idea from one of At Home With Nikki‘s videos.
 Some people may keep their dish soap under the sink and in fact, I often did before I saw this idea.
 But more commonly it sits by the sink and those plastic bottles are not usually very attractive.
 Instead, simply decant your liquid dish soap into a glass oil bottle.
 It looks so much nicer sitting by the sink and it’s easy to pour.

 Another option, and what I’m currently using, is a glass bottle with a pump dispenser.
 Grove Collaborative carries very nice ones with a high quality metal pump instead of the usual cheap plastic.
-(There’s a link at the end of this post if you are interested in one.)

 3. Sip tea (or coffee) from a pretty cup and saucer.